-Verdict: Flywheel have a nicer user experience.
-WP Engine aren’t un-user-friendly; it’s just that there’s more going on in their dashboard, making it a bit harder to find what you’re looking for at times.
+Verdict: Flywheel has a nicer user experience.
+WP Engine isn’t un-user-friendly, it’s just that there’s more going on in its dashboard, making it a bit harder to find what you’re looking for at times.

 StudioPress WordPress Themes

 As well as acquiring Flywheel, WP Engine also acquired popular WordPress theme maker StudioPress.
-Thanks to this, you get access to 10 premium WordPress themes when you sign up with either host.
+Because of this, you get access to ten premium WordPress themes when you sign up with either host.

-Verdict: It’s a draw as both hosts include access to the same themes as part of their plans.
+Verdict: It’s a draw, because both hosts include access to the same themes as part of their plans.

 Domains and SSL Certificates

 Unlike some low-cost shared hosting providers, WP Engine and Flywheel don’t provide you with a domain name for your website.
-Due to this, you’ll have to register one yourself.
-Once you have, the process for connecting to your website is very straightforward with both Flywheel and WP Engine.
+Because of this, you’ll have to register one yourself.
+Once you’ve done this, the process for connecting it to your website is very straightforward with both Flywheel and WP Engine.

-Verdict: It’s another draw as both hosts take the same approach to domains, including very easy-to-follow instructions on pointing your domain to your site.
+Verdict: It’s another draw, because both hosts take the same approach to domains, including very easy-to-follow instructions on pointing your domain to your site.